BitBoxSwiss/bitbox02-api-js/README.md

 /**
  * @param showPairingCb Callback that is used to show pairing code.
 Must not block.
  * @param userVerify Promise that should resolve once the user wants to continue.
- * @param handleAttastionCb Callback that should print "attestation failed".
+ * @param handleAttastionCb Callback that should handle the bool attestation result.
 Must not block.
- * @param onCloseCb Callback thats called when the websocket connection is closed.
+ * @param onCloseCb Callback that's called when the websocket connection is closed.
  * @param setStatusCb Callback that lets the API set the status received from the device.
  * @return Promise that will resolve once the pairing is complete.
  */